Francesco16p/SMA/CushingProbit.md

 ## Probit regression with STAN

-We first define a stan model that estimates a Bayesian probit regression with `y` as the binary response variable and a design matrix equal to `X` using the `rstan` library.
-The coefficients are assumed to have independent Gaussian priors with zero mean and standard error `sd = 4`.
+We first define a STAN model that estimates a Bayesian probit regression with `y` as the binary response variable and a design matrix equal to `X` using the `rstan` library.
+The coefficients are assumed to have independent Gaussian priors with zero mean and standard error `sd = 5`.
 Since obtaining i.i.d. samples from the posterior is not straightforward, we will use the STAN environment to generate 4 Hamiltonian Monte Carlo chains of length 10,000, which will allow us to obtain an accurate approximation of the posterior.
-The STAN model depends on five quantities: the sample size `N`, the number of parameters in the model `D`, the design matrix `X`, which also includes the intercept, the response variable `y`, and the standard error of the prior sd`.
+The STAN model depends on five quantities: the sample size `N`, the number of parameters in the model `D`, the design matrix `X`, which also includes the intercept, the response variable `y`, and the standard error of the prior `sd`.

 ```
 // Probit regression with STAN

-/* First define the data structure, N is the sample size, D is the number
- of the parameters in the model, X is the design matrix which contains
- also the intercept, y is the response variable and sd is the standard error
- of the prior */

-data {
+stan_model_file <- 'data{
     int<lower=0> N; // number of observations
     int<lower=0> D; // number of predictors
     matrix[N, D] X; // design matrix